How an Arc-Fault Circuit Interrupter (AFCI) Detects Arcs

 At the heart of every modern arc fault breaker is a small but powerful computer: a microprocessor.
 This is the key to how an AFCI works so effectively.
 The device uses its microprocessor control to continuously sample the electrical current, capturing a digital snapshot of the AC waveform hundreds or thousands of times per second.

 This constant monitoring is known as waveform analysis.
 The microprocessor runs a sophisticated arc fault detection algorithm to analyze these snapshots in real time, looking for anomalies that indicate an arc.
-It’s not just looking for a single spark, but a persistent pattern of irregularities that distinguishes a genuine hazard from normal electrical noise.
+It’s not just looking for a single spark, but a persistent pattern of irregularities that distinguishes a genuine hazard from normal electrical noise; AFCI electronics are designed to minimize false trips from normal appliance signatures.

 Distinguishing Friend from Foe: Arc Signature Analysis